 - ice creams – fruity yogurt or ice cream made with bananas.

-And, if you want to eat some food from outside, then here are some options (8):
+And, if you want to opt for eating out, then here are some meal options that can help ensure food safety (8):

-- A whole wheat roll-up of turkey breast with lettuce and tomato
+- A whole wheat roll-up or wraps without mayonnaise and with salad

 - Two slices of vegetarian pizza with a green salad as side dish

 - Brown rice or whole-wheat pasta with tomato based sauce

 - Clear soups

 - Avoid salads with creamy or oil-based dressings as they can be very high in fat.

 1. Why do I crave fast food when pregnant?